-Aydrian Miles is the CEO of MSCLS MT (AMT) CM and Tonta Draper is President at Global Safety Professionals LLC.
-If you are intrested in services visit GSP at www.globalsafetypros.com or Email questions to email@example.com
+Aydrian Miles/CEO and Tonta Draper/President at Global Safety Professionals LLC (GSP).
+If you are interested in services visit GSP at www.globalsafetypros.com or Questions email GSP at email@example.com.